LHAASO (Large High Altitude Air Shower Observatory)

 Astronomy and Telescopes

-LHAASO (Large High Altitude Air Shower Observatory) of China
+LHAASO (Large High Altitude Air Shower Observatory)

 LHAASO is a gamma-ray and cosmic-ray observatory in Daocheng, in the Garzê Tibetan Autonomous Prefecture in Sichuan, China.
 It is designed to observe air showers triggered by gamma rays and cosmic rays.
 The observatory is at an altitude of 4,410 meters above sea level.
 Observations started in April 2019.